Iman Shumpert: Personal life

-Outside basketball, Shumpert has dabbled in rap music.
+Outside of basketball, Shumpert has dabbled in rap music.
 In 2012, he released the song "Knicks Anthem" and the mixtape Th3 #Post90s.
 In 2013, he released the song "Dear Kendrick" in response to Kendrick Lamar's verse in the song "Control" by Big Sean.
-The music video for his single "Chiraq" garnered media attention over the eccentric visuals.
+The music video for Shumpert's single "Chiraq" garnered media attention over the eccentric visuals.

 Shumpert won the 30th season of Dancing with the Stars with professional partner Daniella Karagach.
-In week 6 of the 10 week elimination competition, the couple tied for the highest score with 4 10's in the contemporary dance.
+In Week 6 of the 10-week elimination competition, the couple tied for the highest score with four 10's in the contemporary dance.
 The dance, choreographed by Karagach, went viral online and was regarded by fans as one of the best dances in the show's history.
 Shumpert is the only NBA player in Dancing with the Stars history to qualify for the finals and to win the competition.

-On July 31, 2022, Shumpert was arrested at Dallas Fort Worth International Airport for allegedly trying to bring six ounces of cannabis through security.